 In 2013, he led his side to second in the table upon Yorkshire’s return to Division One.
 The White Rose were the front runners in the title race for large parts of the season.

-Gale, the co founder of the ProCoach Cricket Academy with ex Tyke Chris Taylor, has 17 first class hundreds under his belt ahead of 2015.
+Gale, the co founder of the ProCoach Cricket Academy with ex Tyke Chris Taylor, has 20 first-class hundreds under his belt ahead of 2016.

 He started out in league cricket at Gomersal as an eight-year-old, and has also played for Driffield and Bradford League side Cleckheaton, the club he calls home.